s_client.1s

 -cert filename

-Specifies the client certificate to use.
+Specifies the client certificate file to use for client authentication.

 -key filename

-Specifies the client private key to use.
+Specifies the private key file corresponding to the client certificate.

 -CAfile filename